 9. Post-Sale Support

-Some laser distributors become difficult to reach after they have made a sale.
-They seldom offer on going support with device operations, troubleshooting or continuing education.
-Even fewer offer marketing materials that help integrate laser therapy into your practice.
+Some laser distributors disappear after the sale.
+Verify the availability of support with device operations, troubleshooting or continuing education.
+A few offer marketing materials that help integrate laser therapy into your practice.
 Find vendors who offer on going training, marketing, technical and continuing education support.

 10. Return on Investment

-Success comes from helping patients and a solid return on your investment.
-You’ll want the laser to have the ability to treat a variety of patients and conditions, be FDA cleared and offer ease of use.
+Success comes from helping patients while achieving a solid return on your investment.
+You want the laser to have the ability to treat a variety of patients and conditions, be FDA cleared and offer ease of use.
 The result will show in the recommendations, testimonials and clinical reputation you build.
 The same should be shown by the laser company you choose.
 Ask how long their lasers have existed.
 Research the published outcomes.
-Look for the most advanced technology available.
+Look for the most advanced technology (not to be confused with bells and whistles) available.
 Consider the lifespan of the laser.
-Ask the distributor for contact info of customers with long term functioning devices and call them to determine their satisfaction with the device.